nmattei/cmps4150/assignments.md

 **Scoring Rubric**

 * *(10 Points) Professionalism:* The document is well organized, contains at least an Introduction, Related Work, and Project Plan sections.
 The writing is of appropriate quality.
 The oral presentation was well timed, contained a reasonable number of slides (15-20) that were neat and well organized.
-* *(10 Points) Problem Setting and Justification:* There is an introduction section that places the project goals within the larger context of MultiAgent systems and motivates the problem in a general way.
-The research question is clear and significance was established.
+* *(10 Points) Problem Justification:* There is an introduction section that places the project goals within the larger context of MultiAgent systems and motivates the problem in a general way.
+You should clearly answer the questions: why is this problem/area interesting or important?
+What is it about this problem that makes it non-trivial to solve?
+* *(10 Points) Problem Setting/Model:* There is a clear statement of the problem as a model/algorithm/task.
+This should be formal in nature, e.g., if it is an algorithm clearly state the inputs and outputs.
+You should clearly state why this model is relevant to the problem and how it differs from existing results.
 * *(10 Points) References:* There at least 10 papers in the references and the papers are both relevant to the investigation proposed and properly cited and contextualized in the document and were discussed in the oral presentation.
 * *(15 Points) Deep Dive:* The deep dive in the oral presentation was a closely related paper that was addressed in significant depth and was also clear.
 * *(10 Points) Initial Results:* The initial results detailed (code, model, algorithm) was reasonable, clearly explained, and shows a clear path towards a goal.